 In April 2016, Saudi Arabia announced its Vision 2030 reform plan, a package of economic and social policies designed to enable the kingdom to shift beyond dependence on oil exports.
-Mike Hankey, U.S. consul general in Dhahran, Saudi Arabia, will discuss what the plan aims to achieve and how it will impact foreign companies.
-He will also provide case studies of U.S. firms that have succeeded in Saudi Arabia's changing commercial environment and suggest new opportunities for U.S. business in the kingdom.
+Mike Hankey, U.S. consul general in Dhahran, Saudi Arabia, discussed what the plan aims to achieve and how it will impact foreign companies.
+He also provided case studies of U.S. firms that have succeeded in Saudi Arabia's changing commercial environment and suggest new opportunities for U.S. business in the kingdom.

 This event is sponsored by the Baker Institute Center for Energy Studies.